OpenSourcingLaw/ai.law/03-AI_Outputs.md

 Use of re-enforcement learning algorithms that learn the collusive behaviour

 ## 3.3 Decisioning
 AI decisions with legal or financial effect.
-Austalia's anti-dscrimination legislation prohibits
+Austalia's anti-dscrimination legislation prohibit discriminatiom pn the

 ### Indirect discriminaiton (adverse impact)